kasseychang/kasseychang.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
-I am Kassey Chang, an aspiring computational linguist specializing in natural language processing.
-I combine my expertise in linguistics and computer science to evaluate and improve language technologies.
+I'm Kassey Chang, a language technology professional working at the intersection of software engineering, linguistics, and data systems.
+I combine technical skills and linguistic knowledge to build and improve multilingual technologies.

-My work focuses on developing testing frameworks for NLP systems and ensuring linguistic accuracy across multiple languages.
-I work on complex challenges in syntactic parsing, semantic analysis, and cross-linguistic quality assurance.
-I'm particularly interested in how we can make language technologies more robust and linguistically accurate.

-With a background spanning computational linguistics, UX research, and data analytics, I bring a multifaceted perspective to language technology development.
-I enjoy solving technical challenges while keeping linguistic precision at the forefront.

-Feel free to reach out to discuss language technology or share interesting ideas about NLP!
+### Professional Focus

+My expertise spans several domains in language technology:

+- Software engineering for multilingual applications
+- Natural language processing implementation and validation
+- Data systems for language processing and analysis
+- Cross-cultural technology adaptation and localization

+With experience in quality assurance, data engineering, and system development, I'm passionate about solving complex language technology challenges.